 In addition, you could try checking your Device Manager and clicking on View > Show Hidden Devices.
 This is where you'll see a list of WAN Miniports, where you can try removing those installed by other applications which you no longer use.

 Error Message: "Access denied because the username and/or password is invalid on the domain."

 Explanation & Solution: As you can see, this error is identical to the previously described VPN error (code 645).
-This happens when you’re using a wrong username or password.
+This happens when you’re using the wrong username or password.
 You need to take another look at your VPN and make sure you have the correct credentials.